 It is God’s purpose to eventually “plead with all flesh” to obey His Law—and to observe His Sabbath and Holy Days.
 What a wonderful time this will be for all nations—for all those “among the Gentiles.”
 All will hear of Christ’s “fame” and see His “glory.”

-Immediately, the Law of God will be established as international law, applying to all nations instead of just the tribes of ancient Israel.
+The Law of God will be established as international law, applying to all nations instead of just the tribes of ancient Israel.
 Notice: “And many nations shall come, and say, Come, and let us go up to the mountain of the Lord, and to the house of the God of Jacob; and He will teach us of His ways, and we will walk in His paths: for the law shall go forth of Zion, and the word of the Lord from Jerusalem.
 And He shall judge among many people, and rebuke strong nations afar off; and they shall beat their swords into plowshares, and their spears into pruninghooks: nation shall not lift up a sword against nation, neither shall they learn war any more…In that day, says the Lord, will I assemble her that halts, and I will gather her that is driven out, and her that I have afflicted; And I will make her that halted a remnant, and her that was cast far off a strong nation: and the Lord shall reign over them in mount Zion from henceforth, even forever” (Mic.
 4:2-3, 6-7).

 These last verses show that all nations will seek Christ as their Deliverer.
 Take time to read this entire chapter.
-It describes a time of universal peace, when even the temperament of animals will be dramatically changed from their current aggressive and dangerous nature.
+It describes a time of peace, when even the temperament of animals will be dramatically changed from their current aggressive and dangerous nature.

 As the Law is being established, so will be the keeping of God’s annual Feast Days.
-The whole world will come to understand the Plan of God: “And it shall come to pass, that every one that is left of all the nations which came against Jerusalem shall even go up from year to year to worship the King, the Lord of hosts, and to keep the feast of tabernacles” (Zech.
+The whole world will have opportunity to understand the Plan of God: “And it shall come to pass, that every one that is left of all the nations which came against Jerusalem shall even go up from year to year to worship the King, the Lord of hosts, and to keep the feast of tabernacles” (Zech.
 14:16).

 Some conclude that Romans 14:5-6 authorizes people to observe any days they choose.
 By taking these verses out of context, and applying their own meaning, they assert that it makes no difference to God which days we keep.